toddkitta/CortanaIntelligenceSuiteWorkshopManual/01 Exercise 1 - Building a Machine Learning Model.md

     ![Screenshot](images/prepare_the_weather_data_8.png)

-12. In the **Properties** panel for the Execute R Script, click the &quot;double windows&quot; icon to open the script editor.
+12. In the **Properties** panel for the **Execute R Script**, click the "double window" icon to open the script editor.
-13. Paste in the following script and click the checkmark (press CTRL+A to select all of the text then CTRL+V to paste and then click the checkmark.
-Don&#39;t worry if the formatting is off).
+13. Paste in the following script and click the checkmark.
 This script replaces the HourlyPrecip values having T with 0.05, WindSpeed values of M with 0.0, and the SeaLevelPressure values of M with the global average pressure of 29.92.
 It also narrows the dataset to just the few feature columns we want to use with our model.

     ``` R
     ds.weather <- maml.mapInputPort(1)